 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 San Diego is a place near and dear to our hearts.
 That’s where we moved a month after we were married and where Milana was born.
 We go back every so often, and love all the kid friendliness the city has to offer.
-Our most recent trip was September 2017.
+Our most recent trip was February 2020.
 If you’re looking for the best things to do in San Diego with toddlers or young kids, read on!
 Here are the best places to visit in San Diego with kids.
 There are so many family things to do in San Diego that you can easily fill a week and still not see half of the popular tourist attractions!

 WHERE TO STAY IN SAN DIEGO WITH KIDS

-Looking for best family hotel San Diego?
+Looking for best family hotel in San Diego?
 As far as hotels go, we stayed at several different places all over the city.
 Really, you can’t go wrong with what you choose as there are so many options.
 Since we are loyal to the Bonvoy properties, we always book one of them.
 There are a ton in the city, in just about every section, so you’re bound to find something you like.
 In the past, I used Marriott points and we stayed at the Courtyard San Diego Central.
 We got upgraded to a suite which had a separate sitting room with a couch (that can turn into a sleeper sofa if you want) and a bedroom with a king bed and another sleeper couch.
 It was a great room!

 KID FRIENDLY SAN DIEGO RESTAURANTS

-One of our favorites is Soda & Swine in University Heights.
-If you find yourself in San Diego from another state, rent a car and explore the city.
-There are so many wonderful neighborhoods in SD (Hillcrest, University Heights, North Park and Kensington are some of our favorites) and most tourists tend to stick to downtown/Gaslamp/La Jolla.
-So many good restaurants in those neighborhoods, you certainly won’t be disappointed!
-On to Soda & Swine.
+Soda & Swine: One of our favorites is Soda & Swine in North Park.
 The concept is really cool, you select the type of meatballs you want (swine, hen, bovine, etc) and the way you want it (skillet, bun, etc).
 We had the swine skillet, bovine sliders and a hen slider.
 Everything was so good!
 We will definitely come back the next time we are in San Diego.
 And of course, they have lots of unique sodas to choose from, hence the name!

 Some of our favorite items at the market are Thai coconut pancakes (so good and 4/$1), cookies from the Cravory (they used to only sell at farmers markets but now have a store front in Point Loma), probiotic kefir soda, agua frescas in so many flavors (Milana chose watermelon) and cheese!
 We all love cheese and Milana loved doing a taste test as she calls it, giving a thumbs up to every cheese she tried.